The other day a friend asked me if they time-traveled 100 years into the future what trading system for stocks would still be working?

 If it is going down, it tends to keep going down.

-Remember the Nasdaq in the late 90’s, more rising price, added performance attracted more and more money.
+Remember the NASDAQ in the late 90s when performance attracted more and more money?

 Let me give you some simple tips that I think you can use in your trading right now.